skttl/konstrukt-documentation/guides/creating-your-first-integration.md

 # Creating your first integration

-In this guide we'll take you through the steps needed to setup Konstrukt to be able to administer a single custom database table.
+In this guide we'll take you through the steps needed for a basic implementation using Konstrukt to manage a single custom database table.

 ## Set up the database